Enduring any accident can be a terrifying experience, but it can be particularly traumatic if caused by someone else’s lack of care or misconduct.

 Another common question is, How much does a personal injury lawyer cost?
 The answer can vary depending on the lawyer, firm, or jurisdiction, but most personal injury lawyers are paid on a contingency fee basis.
 This means they are only paid if the attorney gets compensation for the client.

 Then, after receiving their award or settlement money, the lawyer takes an agreed-upon percentage as their fee.
 Every lawyer and law firm will have their specific fee structure.
-At Mann Law, we only get paid when you do.
-Call us to learn more, as we are happy to answer any questions you might have.

 Do I Need a Personal Injury Lawyer?

 Do I need a personal injury lawyer?
 No law requires hiring an attorney to pursue a personal injury lawsuit.
 But we encourage accident victims to hire an attorney when contemplating filing a civil case.
-Even if you have handled legal matters for yourself, such as a small claims case or an uncontested divorce, a personal injury matter is different.

 Often the defendants involved have deep pockets and have many attorneys on hand to prepare rigorous defenses.
 Corporations and insurance companies have teams of lawyers and adjusters on hand who are looking out for the company’s bottom line.